PAM cloud architecture for cyber resilience

 Delinea Secret Server offers cyber resilient secrets, functionality that automatically gives you access to a back-up vault so you can get the access you need to combat the attack and get back to business.

-We’d be happy to share the architecture of Delinea’s cloud PAM with you to make sure it meets your needs for uptime and cyber resilience.
+We’d be happy to share the architecture of Delinea’s cloud PAM with you to ensure it meets your uptime and cyber resilience needs.
 Let us know if you’d like more information from one of Delinea’s cloud architects.

 PAM in the Cloud.
 Powerful.
 Secure.